system76/docs/_articles/containers.md

 ### Setup

-Then tell LXD what storage and network is needed with this command:
+Tell LXD what storage and network is needed with this command:

 ```
 sudo lxd init